 Seeing your site as the search engines do

-It is important also to note that, web developers should be able to perceive their web pages the same way search engines do.
-This will go a long way in identifying various potential problems and addressing them before they arise.
-Such tool as SEO-browser.com is helpful to site owners.
-It helps them to identify the parts of a website’s content that are visible to search engines and what parts are lacking visibility.
+One way to resolve an issue is to address it before it arises.
+In SEO, you as the web developer can do this by learning to think the way the search engines do.
+How will Google look at my website?
+Keeping this in mind is key to improving your site’s visibility.
+To help you out, tools such as SEO-browser.com are helpful to site owners. helping you learn to identify the parts of your website’s content that are visible to search engines and what parts are lacking.
 The actual appearance of a web page is accessible through Google cache.
-It allows the site constructors a view of their web pages as it is found by search engines, and by implication, the users.
-Check Google’s text cache of this page you are reading now to see the difference
+This allows the site constructors a view of their web pages as they’re found by search engines, and therefore, the users.
+Check Google’s text cache of this very page you are reading now to see the difference

 “I built a huge Flash site for jumping dog Flash site but I hardly get found.
 What’s going on? ”

-When we employ the Google cache feature, it becomes obvious that the homepage above, jumpingdog.com, is destitute of the information it originally contains.
+As you can see, when we employ the Google cache feature, it becomes obvious that the homepage above, jumpingdog.com, is missing much of the information it originally contains.
 This way, search engines are unable to decipher applicability.

 Crawlable Link Structures